timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/multiple_histograms.png" alt="Screenshot of overlaid Grafana histograms, showing the price distributions of 3 stocks.
 All 3 histograms are in green."/>

-    We can clearly see the 3 distinct histograms but it's impossible to tell them apart from each other.
+    You can clearly see the 3 distinct histograms but it's impossible to tell them apart from each other.

 1. Click on the green line at the left side of the legend and pick a color: